Matviy Andreyev

 Dull insides of Beregvar castle

-Guides were showing people this chandelier called «Melusine» as if it was interesting, and were telling crazy numerological myths about the connection about calendar and the number of windows in the castle.
+Guides were showing people this chandelier called «Melusine» as if it was something of exceptional interest, and were telling crazy numerological myths about the connection between the calendar and the number of windows in the castle.

 Melusine chandelier in Beregvar castle

 I did not find the castle interesting or pleasant.
 All the beauty was outside.
-I spent more time staring at these red fir between the paving tiles that inside the castle.
+I spent more time staring at this red fir between the paving tiles, than I did inside the castle.

 Fir between the paving tiles

-The water spring was not a very nice looking one, but it stood amond the beauty.
+The water spring was not a very nice looking one itself, but it was surrounded by the beauty of Carpathians.

 Water spring near Beregvar castle in Karpaty sanatorium